Web Analytics Made Easy -

 If the argument holds, it has implications for how human well-being is assessed and reported.
 Recognizing the predominance of suffering would shift the focus from the maximization of happiness to the reduction of suffering, with corresponding consequences for how progress is conceptualized and how ethical priorities are derived.
 Current well-being reports tend to obscure both the magnitude and distribution of suffering.

 Even if future research were to disprove the assumed predominance of suffering—whether through new well-being measures or alternative interpretations of existing scales—the asymmetry between happiness and suffering would remain a serious challenge to standard aggregation practices.
-Treating happiness and suffering as morally equivalent implies that the suffering of a minority can easily be offset by the happiness of a majority.
+Weighing happiness and suffering equally implies that the suffering of a minority can easily be offset by the happiness of a majority.
 However, Caviola et al.’s research suggests that such compensation is not self-evident.

 7.2 Implications for Population Ethics